ilibo8/bakery/README.md

-# Model for running a bakery
+# Model for running a bakery - console application
 - Start with running 'main'.
 - We start with goods, products and recipes imported from files.
 - We start with day 1.
-After that number of last saved day is read from daily reports, and we start this day as the next one.
+After that, number of last saved day is read from daily reports, and we start this day as the next one.
 - On the end of the day stock of goods and products are saved to data file do be imported next day.
-- Recipes are constant, once they are imported they do not change.
+- We can create new products and with creating new recipes bake that products.
 - Reports cover number of days running, monthly report summarizes them all.
-- To start over, empty Reports directory.
-- Adding new products only through data files:
-  - Filling the table in recipes.xlsx, and product with same name must be added to data.xlsx, sheet product init with price and quantity.
-  - If we are adding new ingredient to recipes, we must add it to goods init in data.xlsx.